ain/smartbanner.js/README.md

     which would add `smartbanner--mysite.com` class on wrapper.

-- iOS styles on Android (or vice-versa)
+- forced platform-specific styles on all platforms, e.g.:

     ```html
     <meta name="smartbanner:custom-design-modifier" content="ios">